Number one question people ask: “what´s the ideal Facebook audience size”?

 Unfortunately, many online retailers believe that it’s the size of the audience that matters the most.
 And this is not true.

-The audience size on Facebook is very important but what matters the most is the ability to find your ideal audience as fast as possible so that you maximize your conversion rates and your ROAS (return on ad spend).
+The audience size on Facebook is very important but what matters the most is the ability to find your ideal audience as fast as possible so that you maximize your conversion rates and your purchase ROAS (return on ad spend).

 If you’re looking for a step-by-step guide on how to set this up inside Facebook ads manager, just watch this video here.